 Avoid content farms like the plague

-I write this from years of experience.
 Content farms are peddlers of mediocrity that employ writers to produce “articles” designed to answer internet search queries in order to generate high search engine results and thus enable them to charge more for ads.
 This is the only explanation for the existence of an article titled “Is ALS caused by zinc supplements?”
-Theoretically, Google has declared war on these “low-quality” site but I still spot them occasionally.
+At one point, Google declared war on these “low-quality” sites but they seem to be the default now instead of the exception.

 The writers are often so mismatched to their assignment that they might very well have done the exact same search you’re doing to create the article you’re reading.
 Their output is sketchy, vague, extremely conservative, and often just flat-out wrong.
 I’ve seen vitamin B6 (pyridoxine) referred to as folic acid and micrograms confused with milligrams (a very big error, dosage-wise).
 One writer suggested a dose of 220 mgs of zinc a day when they were obviously referring to 22 mgs of zinc, a standard dose used by one of the largest brands.
 Okay, that last one might be a typo, but how many people would know that?
 Even I, who have achieved a Keith Richards-like tolerance to zinc megadoses, would balk at that amount.